-Vacant land (which accounts for most properties offered at this tax sale) may or may not have a street (situs) address.
+Vacant land (which accounts for most properties offered at this tax sale) has no street (situs) address.
 The County Assessor's plat maps and map books can determine its approximate geographical location.
 Improved properties frequently (but not always) will bear a street address, making it easier to determine the general location.
 Exact boundary lines of a property can be determined only by a survey of the property undertaken at the purchaser's expense.
 Assessor's plat maps may be downloaded from the bid4assets.com website or may be purchased from the County Assessor's office and/or Tax Collector's office in some counties.